-Course Category Basic Sciences Course Code 20BM1T02 Course Type Theory L-T-P-C 3-0-0-3 Prerequisites Basics of Matrices, Differentiation, Internal Assessment Semester End Examination 30 70 Integration Total Marks 100
+Course Category Basic Sciences Course Code 20BM1T02

+Course Type Theory L-T-P-C 3-0-0-3

+Prerequisites Basics of Matrices, Internal Assessment 30

+Differentiation, Semester End Examination 70

+Integration Total Marks 100

-COURSE OBJECTIVES 1 The course is designed to equip the students with the necessary mathematical skills and techniques that are essential for an engineering course.
+COUF COURSE OBJECTIVES 1 The course is designed to equip the students with the necessary mathematical skills and techniques that are essential for an engineering course.
 2 The skills derived from the course will help the student form a necessary base to develop analytic and design concepts.

-COURSE OUTCOMES Upon s Upon successful completion of the course, the student will be able to: Cognitive Level CO1 solve systems of linear equations, determine the rank, find the eigenvalues and eigenvectors, diagonalization of a matrix. К3 CO2 identify special properties of a matrix, such as positive definite, etc., and use this information to facilitate the calculation of matrix characteristics.
+COURSE OUTCOMES Upon s Cognitive Level CO1 solve systems of linear equations, determine the rank, find the eigenvalues and eigenvectors, diagonalization of a matrix. К3 CO2 identify special properties of a matrix, such as positive definite, etc., and use this information to facilitate the calculation of matrix characteristics.
 K2 CO3 find areas and volumes using double and triple integrals K2 CO4 find partial derivatives of multivariable functions and apply them to find extreme values of a function. К3 CO5 apply a range of techniques to find solutions of standard PDEs К3